Demston/Demston/README.md

 My name is Dmitry.
 Here I post my projects and developments.
 I am developing applications in Python for automate my work at the job and at home.
 I work in a banking sector in IT.
 Also in the past I modeled in 3Ds Max.
-I love creativity and strive to create something interesting.

 ---